Artificial intelligence in visual veneer analysis improves on-grade accuracy

 Read more about the benefits of accurate grading in the drying line: https://www.raute.com/blog/solutions/grading-at-the-drying-line-maximizes-profit/

-Composing lines without AI need operators to rip corners from the sheets or mark the defects with fluorescent chalk to make sure the defects are noticed and cut.
-This manual work is time-consuming and inaccurate, slowing down the process and impacting your output volume.
+Composing lines without AI requires operators to rip corners from the sheets or mark the defects with fluorescent chalk to ensure they are noticed and cut.
+This manual work is time-consuming and inaccurate, slowing the process and impacting your output volume.

-Without an accurate analyzer, you end up clipping more defects out than is needed, losing valuable raw material in the process.
-AI analyzers recognize these low contrast defects without the operator’s manual work, which has a huge positive impact on your yield and capacity in both face and core veneer composing lines.
+Without an accurate analyzer, you end up clipping out more defects than needed, losing valuable raw material in the process.
+AI analyzers recognize these low-contrast defects without operator manual work, which has a significant positive impact on your yield and capacity in both face and core veneer composing lines.

 Read about our customer Koskisen’s experiences on using AI analyzers on birch veneer at their composing line: https://www.raute.com/references/koskisen-oyj/elevating-plywood-precision-and-productivity-with-ai-driven-veneer-composing/

-Conventional analyzers cannot detect all the defects that should be patched, meaning that the value of the patched veneer decreases.
-Typically patching line analyzers need to be finetuned to compensate overall inaccuracies in defect detection, causing excessive patching.
-This in turn causes veneer downgrading, financial losses as well as poor patching efficiency.
+Conventional analyzers cannot detect all the defects that should be patched, resulting in a lower value for the patched veneer.
+Typically, patching line analyzers need to be fine-tuned to compensate for overall inaccuracies in defect detection, leading to excessive patching.
+This, in turn, causes veneer downgrading, financial losses, and poor patching efficiency.

-With AI, the level of defect detection is superior, eliminating these challenges.
-This optimizes line efficiency by reducing unnecessary patching and increases end-product value.
+With AI, defect detection is superior, eliminating these challenges.
+This optimizes line efficiency by reducing unnecessary patching and increasing end-product value.

-In panel repairing, even a single undetected defect may cause the whole panel to be downgraded, easily leading to over 50% loss in panel value.
+In panel repair, even a single undetected defect can cause the entire panel to be downgraded, resulting in an easily over 50% loss in panel value.

-Improved defect detection accuracy realizes the full potential of the panels: only critical defects are identified and repaired accurately according to their real size.
+Improved defect-detection accuracy realizes the full potential of the panels: only critical defects are identified and repaired accurately to their true size.
 By recognizing the potential panel value already at the repairing line, you can maximize your end-product value.

 AI-enhanced grading brings various benefits for different processes